![]() |

 is as follows:

-to prevent copying.
+The constructor and destructor are declared private, and the singleton object will typically delete its copy constructor and assignment operator to prevent copying.
 Note that singleton objects quite commonly also make use of TfRegistryManager

 to acquire the data they need throughout a program.